Win $10k holiday! T&Cs apply

 • How does hypertension affect my frequent traveller policy?

 • Cover for hypertension on a Frequent Traveller policy works in the same way as single trip policies.
-Your condition may be automatically covered if you meet all of the auto-cover criteria or you will need to complete a medical assessment to determine if we can offer cover, and under what conditions.
+You will need to complete a medical assessment to determine if we can offer cover, and under what conditions.

 • What if i have hypertension as well as other pre-existing medical conditions?

-• If you have other pre-existing medical conditions that are not on our automatically covered list or they do not meet the criteria for automatic cover, you will need to disclose them.
+• If you have other pre-existing medical conditions you will need to disclose them.

 • What if i forgot to tell you about my hypertension?